necroscope/cgm-remote-monitor/README.md

 cgm-remote-monitor (a.k.a.
-NightScout) forker version
+NightScout) forked version of mpenguin
 ======================================
 Please see and use original as I add work to that project.
 This fork is to take on firefox display issues and is very much alpha code.